 My physician-father called him a “true genius.”
-Dad also said that the two men practiced medicine together in Red Bank, NJ for about 25 years and “he was nothing more than an acquaintance.”
+Dad also said that the two men practiced medicine together in Red Bank, NJ for the better part of 25 years and “he was not more than an acquaintance.”

-The original pioneer of the sport, George truly revolutionized running as a means of fitness for mind and body.
-He was the doctor who helped generate a nation of runners.
+A true sport’s pioneer, George revolutionized running as a means of fitness for mind and body — writing “the book that got the whole world running.”
 Among all Americans now, running is the second most popular activity (after walking).
-And George claimed to have raced in all 50 states but his favorite spot to run, the one he always returned to, was Lake Takanassee in Long Branch, NJ.
+George — who claimed to have raced in all 50 states — said his favorite spot to run, the one he always returned to, was Lake Takanassee in the West End of Long Branch, NJ.

 George was a successful medical doctor (Sheehan & Kelly were much respected for their diagnostic skills), prolific author (one New York Times bestseller earned the title of “the philosophical bible for runners”), acclaimed lecturer (“the running community’s equivalent of a Springsteen concert”), father of 12 children (his wife Mary Jane defined class, dad once told me.), and longtime Rumson, NJ resident (home was an old mansion on august Rumson Road).

 The nationally-renowned “Running Doc” inspired millions of runners nationwide.
 Including: President Bill Clinton; celebrated distance runners, Frank Shorter, Bill Rogers, Joan Benoit, and Alberto Salazar; and famous doctors, Dr. Ken Cooper (who introduced the concept of aerobics) and Dr. Walter Bortz (the nation’s top scientific expert on aging and longevity).